daedalus822/svn-unity-precommit-hook/README.md

 3. Go to Hook Scripts

 4. Click Add, Change hook type to pre-commit.
 For working copy path you must put it to a Unity project under the Assets folder!
-Under Command Line to Execute, navigate to where you deployed the folder and clcik on UnityMetaChecker.exe
+Under Command Line to Execute, navigate to where you deployed the folder and click on UnityMetaChecker.exe

 5. Click all three check boxes (wait for script to finish, hide the script while running, and always execute the script)